wslutilities/wslu/CONTRIBUTING.md

 |  |  \-runHidden.vbs: script for wslusc
 |  |-wslu-header: Header file of all script
 |  \-<components>.sh: Components of script
-|-scripts: scripts used for building, installing and uninstalling
 |-tests: location for script tests
 \-extras
    |-bats: testing utility
+   |-scripts: scripts used for building, installing and uninstalling
+   \-build
       |-debian: files for building .deb
       |-rpm: files for building .rpm
       |-arch: files for building Arch Linux packages
       \-alpine: files for building Alpine Linux packages
 ```

 ### Build